 There may come a time when you or your loved one need help to remain as independent as possible at home and in the community.
 To access home and community care services – such as nursing care and help with bathing and preparing meals – call us toll-free at 1-800-225-7225.
 Your Continuing Care Coordinator will arrange your care services with one of our contracted agencies.
 If you are interested in knowing which agencies we have contracts with, see the list of agencies.

-The Department of Health and Wellness funds home and community care services and you can find more detailed information by following the links below.
+The Department of Seniors and Long-Term Care funds home and community care services and you can find more detailed information by following the links below.

 - Adult Day Programs

 - Things to consider when hiring private unregulated home care

 NSHA supports an evidenced-based, person-centered philosophy called Home First.
 We know most people want to live at home with family and friends as long as possible.
 Our goal is to make that happen for more people.